KurtSanders/Embroidery/README.md

 ## Example Embroidery Directory Structure

 ### Embroidery Directory Root Directory
-  1. Must contain folder descriptive names that will form the 'Catalog' structure.
+  1. The Embroidery root folder must contain folder descriptive names that will form the 'Catalog' structure as shown below.
+Each folder will contain sub-folders of Husqvarna embroidery stitch files in the format of:
+    - \*.vp3
+    - \*.vip with associated \*.jpg image files
+    - other files (e.g., \*.pdf, *.txt, etc) will be ignored

 ```
 	Embroidery Thumbnails/